anelook/opensearch-nodejs-dive-in/README.rst

 Hands-on material for session on how to start working with OpenSearch and NodeJS
 ================================================================================

-In detail guidance can be also found in articles `how to write search queries with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html>`_ and `how to use aggregations with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.html>`_.
+Additional written guidance can be also found in articles `how to write search queries with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-and-nodejs.html>`_ and `how to use aggregations with OpenSearch and NodeJS <https://developer.aiven.io/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.html>`_.

 Prerequisites
 -------------